JanFabianSchmid/HD_Ground/README.md

 - Name
 - Affiliation
 - Why would you like to get access to the data?
-- Which datasets do you need, i.e. data of which textures?

 ## Content of the HD Ground Database
 The database contains images of four main application areas and seven additional areas.